-Our Vegan Vietnamese Food Guide has to include of the most famous of foods in Vietnam: pho (pronnounced ‘furh’).
-A steaming bowl of vegan pho, packed with noodles, tofu and a powerful flavour kick from the fresh herbs added in after cooking, is one of the most satisfying things to eat (at any time of the day).
-You adjust the flavour to your tastes by adding whichever herbs you are more partial too and by throwing in as much chilli as you fancy.
+Our Vegan Guide to Vietnam has to include of the most famous of foods in Vietnam, pho (pronnounced ‘furh’), steaming bowl of vegan pho, packed with noodles, tofu and a powerful flavour kick from the fresh herbs added in after cooking, is one of the most satisfying things to eat (at any time of the day), ou adjust the flavour to your tastes by adding whichever herbs you are more partial too and by throwing in as much chilli as you fancy.

 Before visiting Vietnam for the Vegan Food Quest, we had never realised how many delicious eggplant dishes they eat.
 Soft braised eggplant with soy garnished with toasted peanuts, tamarind sauces or huge amounts of fried garlic transform this humble vegetable into the star of the show.